 Everything You Need To Know About B12 Deficiency + How To Get Enough

 Vegetarians and vegans are not the only ones who can develop a Vitamin B12 deficiency.
 Whether you're young or old; paleo, gluten-free, or just a raw foods enthusiast, you too can suffer from this.
-According to the National Health and Nutrition Examination Survey, one in every 31 adults in the US, age 51 or older, is deficient in vitamin B12.

 What is B12?